 I am particularly struck that the alleged bombers made use of online bombmaking guides like the Anarchist Cookbook and Inspire Magazine.
 These documents are not, in my view, protected by the First Amendment and should be removed from the Internet.

-Senator Feinstein introduced legislation during the last Congress in an attempt to fill this gap.
 The Department of Justice agrees that it would be appropriate and beneficial to adopt further legislation to address this problem directly, if that can be accomplished in a manner that does not impermissibly restrict the wholly legitimate publication and teaching of such information, or otherwise violate the First Amendment.